Elementary School

 Kindergarten

 In Reading Workshop, students begin to develop the sense that they are readers!
 The students are exposed to read-alouds and shared reading experiences.
 They recite poems, rhymes, and songs and deepen their understanding of the fact that letters and sounds turn into meaningful words and sentences.
 Students read in small groups and begin to develop their reading stamina by reading more independently.
-Grade specific units include: We Are Readers—launching the Reading Workshop program, Superpowers—reading with print strategies and sight word power, Bigger Books Bigger Reading Muscles, and Becoming Avid Readers.
+Grade specific units include units on print strategies (directionality, print has meaning, organization), how to sound out tricky words, staying focused on print, and reading longer/more difficult sentences and books; and through Fundations students will engage in instruction on sight words, phonetics and phonemic awareness.
+By the end of the year, most kindergarteners will be able to read simple stories with 2-6 lines of text per page; will begin to follow text with their eyes, rather than pointing; will use a combination of picture clues and sound recognition to help them read unfamiliar words; and will read easy, high frequency words such as the, and, like, see, here, look, is, can, in, it.

 First Grade

-In Reading Workshop, students learn how to question and analyze books through connecting texts to their lives and to other books.
+First graders learn how to question and analyze books through connecting texts to their lives and to other books.
 Students learn to read grade-level texts independently with proper fluency and comprehension.
 They study phonics, syllabication, and word parts and apply this knowledge to achieve fluent oral and silent reading skills.
 First graders end the year knowing that reading and writing hold great power and the students become readers, thinkers, and composers of meaning.
-Grade specific reading units include: Building Good Reading Habits, Learning about the World through Non-fiction, Readers Have Big Jobs to Do: Fluency, Phonics, and Comprehension, and Meeting Characters and Learning Lessons: A Study of Story Elements.
+When writing, first graders will construct complete sentences using capital letters at the beginning, periods at the end, and will incorporate newly acquired vocabulary into their writing.

 Second Grade

 In Reading Workshop, students build upon their phonemic awareness and reading comprehension skills in order to independently read and analyze more sophisticated texts.
 In this sense, they move from a focus on reading print to reading for meaning.
 Second graders read more fluently and accurately with appropriate pacing, intonation, and expression.
+They will be able to read approximately 90 words per minute with fluency and understanding.
 Students also improve their reading stamina by sustaining attention to a text over many days, remembering details and revising interpretations as new events are encountered.
 Reading and writing skills are more seamlessly integrated as students begin writing in a Reading Workshop notebook in order to jot down their observations and questions about important characters and plot lines.
-Grade specific reading units include: Second Grade Reading Growth Spurt—moving from print to meaning, Becoming Experts in Non-fiction, Bigger Books Mean Amping Up Reading Power, and series book clubs.

 Third Grade

 In Reading Workshop, students continue to improve reading fluency, accuracy, and expression.
+They will be able to read approximately 90 words per minute with fluency and understanding.
 Additionally, third grade students develop more complex literal and inferential comprehension skills.
 They use context clues to figure out the meaning of new words and learn to make movies in their minds as they envision plot lines and bring characters to life.
-Grade specific reading units include: Building a Reading Life, Mystery Books, Reading to Learn—grasping main ideas and text features in non-fiction reading, Character Studies, and Animal Research Book Clubs.

 Fourth Grade